xmartlabs/simon-ai/client/README.md

 ### **Game Manager**

-The **Game Manager** handles the core logic of the game, evaluating user gestures to determine if they match the expected sequence.
+The [Game Manager][game_manager] handles the core logic of the game, evaluating user gestures to determine if they match the expected sequence.
 It interacts with the gesture recognition pipeline and ensures smooth gameplay.

 #### **Key Responsibilities:**